Who can get a card?

 How do I get an item that is not available?

 To place a hold on any item owned by the Lake County Library System, you can

 - Library materials may be returned to any LCLS library.

-- Overdue fines are may be paid at any LCLS library.
+- Overdue fines may be paid at any LCLS library.

 - New library cards are mailed to the patron to verify delivery at the listed address.
-New borrowers are allowed five items (only one may be video).
+New borrowers are allowed five items (only one may be a DVD).
 Cards not received in the mail within ten (10) days should be reported to Library staff.

 back to top